plengauer/opentelemetry-bash/README.md

 ```

 ## Logs
-As of today, there is no way to manually record logs.
+As of now, there is no way to manually record logs.
 Logs, i.e., lines that are written to stderr, are recorded automatically when using auto-instrumentation and when using `otel_observe` as described above.

 # Extension to Semantic Conventions
 This projects adheres to the <a href="https://opentelemetry.io/docs/specs/semconv">OpenTelemetry Semantic Conventions</a>, but it also defines a number of shell-specifc extensions.